RobinKarlsson/RK-Resource-001/README.md

  - open a command prompt/terminal window and navigate to the unpacked folder

  - type python "RK Resource 001.py" to launch the script.
-It will know set up its file architecture
+It will now set up its file architecture

 Step 3.